Heterotic solitons on four-manifolds: Heterotic solitons with parallel torsion

 \begin{definition} The \emph{null Heterotic soliton system} consists of equations \eqref{eq:HeteroticRicci11} and \eqref{eq:HeteroticRicci22}.
 Solutions of the null Heterotic soliton system are \emph{null Heterotic solitons}. \end{definition}

-In the following we will study a particular case of the null Heterotic system that is obtained by imposing $\alpha$ to be parallel.
-Assuming that $\nabla^g\alpha = 0$, the null Heterotic system further reduces to:
+In the following we will study a particular case of the null Heterotic soliton system that is obtained by imposing $\alpha$ to be parallel.
+Assuming that $\nabla^g\alpha = 0$, the null Heterotic soliton system further reduces to:

 Throughout this section, $\Conf_{\kappa}(M)$ will denote the set of pairs $(g,\alpha)$ as described above, with $\alpha$ being a non-vanishing 1-form satisfying $\nabla^g\alpha = 0$, and $\Sol_{\kappa}(M)$ will denote the space of null Heterotic solitons $(g,\alpha)$ with parallel 1-form $\alpha$.
 Also, we shall denote a vector and its metric dual by the same symbol.
 A direct computation proves the following lemma.